sinesy/GitBookLegacy/3-1-5-3-Grid-component-filled-by-a-server-side-JS.md

+# Grid component filled by a server side JS

 When choosing this component, you can fill in a grid, starting from what got back by it.
 You have first to select an object from the combobox, then write javascript code in order to get back a JSON content compatible with structure of the selected object.

 ![](http://4wsplatform.org/wp-content/uploads/2018/02/jsgrid.png)

 When writing server-side javascript in this component, you can access to a series of built-in methods you can use.
 The complete javascript methods list is reported in this section.
-A method you have always to include (once) at the end of the script is:
+A method you have always to include \(once\) at the end of the script is:

 ```js
 utils.setReturnValue(jsonString);
 ```

 where  **jsonString**  is a JSON string having always this content:

 ```js
 { "valueObjectList": [{...},{...},...], "moreRows": true|false }
 ```

 Moreover, the content of valueObjectList is a list of objects whose structure must always respect the structure of the object.

-To make it clear, let&#8217;s see an example.
+To make it clear, let’s see an example.
 Suppose we have selected an object Customer related to a CUSTOMER table having these fields:
-CUSTOMER_CODE
-CORPORATE_NAME
+CUSTOMER\_CODE
+CORPORATE\_NAME
 ENABLED
 That means we have to get back a JSON string with this format:

 ```js